felix-hilden/pyfactor/readme.rst

 ========
 |build| |documentation|

-Welcome to the GitHub repository of *Pyfactor* - a refactoring tool that `visualises <rtd-gallery_>`_ Python source files as a graph of dependencies between Python constructs like variables, functions and classes.
+Welcome to the GitHub repository of *Pyfactor*
+- a refactoring tool that `visualises <rtd-gallery_>`_ Python source files, modules and importable packages as a graph of dependencies between Python constructs like variables, functions and classes.

 .. code:: sh

     $ pyfactor --help
     $ pyfactor script.py
-    $ pyfactor script.py --skip-imports --view
+    $ pyfactor script.py --skip-external --view

 See our `PyPI`_ page for installation instructions and package information.
 Visit our online documentation on `Read The Docs`_